Ryoto-Kato/IdentityFieldLearning/README.md

 ## Dataset setup and pre-processing

 ### FLAME
+- Download followings from official FLAME website and save into ./data
+    - `flame2023.pkl`
+    - `flame_dynamic_embedding.npy`
+    - `flame_static_embedding.pkl`

 - we want to obtain FLAME Vertex Mask for a face-mask region
-    - We have already provided vertex-mask in ./data/FLAME_mask_vertexID.npy
+    - We have already provided vertex-mask `FLAME_mask_vertexID.npy` in ./data
-    - This is obtained by using official FLAME Vertex Masks ()
+    - This is obtained by using official FLAME Vertex Masks, check out the FLAME official side

 ### NeRSemble
 #### Download NeRsemble